platanus/angular-pallet-bundle/README.md

 ## Usage

 To make it simple, I'm going to give a use case example...

 Suppose you have a `User` model.
 This model has two attributes: `avatar` (user photo) and `file (a document or spreadsheet).

-Now suppose, from your application, you want to:
+If you send all the data at once, you will have a rather large payload, and if it fails, all you will have is an angry user.
+So, from your application, you want to let the user:

-1. Upload the user's avatar.
+1. Upload the avatar.
 See a preview (a thumbnail maybe), be sure the upload was successful.
-2. Upload the user's file.
+2. Upload the  file.
 See a preview (a link), be sure the upload was successful.
-3. Save the user data.
+3. Submit the form and link all the user data on the server.

 In short, you want to make different requests to upload avatar and file attributes and then save the user with all the data in a lighter request.